jetsistant/jetson-setup/README.md

-# jetson-setup
+## Development Environment Setup on Jetson Nano

-Jetson Nano development environment setup
+See Issues and Wiki.